vlall/psychopy-active-learner/README.md

 This the example config:

 ```
-# These are the only two options, each strategy is run against the manipulations in the matrix
+# These are active learner objects from BAMS.
+Each strategy is run against the manipulations below
 STRATEGIES = BALD, Random

 # The manipuations refer to a dictionary of all of the variables the learner is manipulating.
-The value is the number of dimensions being manipulated
+The key is the name of the manipulated variable.
+The value is the number of dimensions being simulatenously manipulated.
 MANIPULATIONS = {"dots": 1, "contrast": 1, "random": 1, "all": 3}

 # True sets this to the regular `PsychopyLearner.oracle`, False sets this to the `Psychopy.dummer_oracle`